rbw/pysnow/docs/full_examples/fetch.rst

 -------------

 The :meth:`pysnow.Response.first_or_none` returns the first record in a result containing one or more records.
-None is returned should the result contain no records.
+None is returned if the result doesn't contain any records.

 .. code-block:: python